Home - Book Preview

 The Colonel looked at Quinn for a long moment.
 "Continue reading," he said, and picked up his fork.

 This became the pattern.
-A book appeared.
-Quinn read it.
-Dinner produced a conversation that was not quite a test and not quite a discussion but a mixture of both, with the Colonel doing the asking.
-His questions dug deep into the material.
-The questions forced Quinn to really think about what he was reading rather than just his first-level impressions.
-Marcus Aurelius followed Seneca.
-Then Thucydides, back to the Greeks.
-Then something unexpected—a modern book, thin, a collection of essays by a man named Orwell.
-Quinn read those in two evenings and arrived at dinner with more to say than the Colonel had yet drawn out of him, and the conversation ran past dessert.
-Mrs. O'Toole cleared the table around them without interrupting.
+A book read produced a conversation that was not quite a test and not quite a discussion but a mixture of both, with the Colonel doing the questions dug deep into the questions forced Quinn to really think about what he was reading rather than just his first-level Aurelius followed Thucydides, back to the something unexpected—a modern book, thin, a collection of essays by a man named read those in two evenings and arrived at dinner with more to say than the Colonel had yet drawn out of him, and the conversation ran past.
+O'Toole cleared the table around them without interrupting.

-The Colonel never praised him; he just asked deeper questions.
-Quinn came to understand that the better questions were the praise.
+The Colonel never praised him; he just asked deeper came to understand that the better questions were the praise.

 The lunch situation came to a head on Friday, eight days into his new home.

-Quinn had managed it his usual way, quietly and without complaint.
-He spent the lunch hour in the library.
+Quinn had managed it his usual way, quietly and without spent the lunch hour in the library.

 He came home that Friday afternoon to find Maria in the kitchen with her back stiff in a way that meant she was angry about something.